NATIONAL RADIO ASTRONOMY OBSERVATORY ARCHIVES

 - US-USSR VLBI Experiments Unit: The first US-USSR VLBI experiments, between the NRAO 140 foot telescope in Green Bank WV and a 22 meter USSR telescope in Crimea were conducted in September and October 1969, with follow-up experiments in 1971.
 This unit contains correspondence, equipment export applications and shipping documents, as well as more general notes on research in the USSR.
 Material is dated 1968-1979.
 Size: 1.0 linear feet.
 Click here for a folder listing, or use the NRAO Archives online catalog to search for specific items or across multiple series/collections.
 Related materials: For other materials on the early US-USSR VLBI experiments, see both the Green Bank Chronological Correspondence Subunit and the Very Long Baseline Interferometry Series in the Records of the National Radio Astronomy Obserservatory, the folder on VLBI History in the Kellermann VLBI Series above, as well as the articles by Kellermann and by Barry Clark in NRAO's newsletter, The Observer, between 1970-1972.

 Very Long Baseline Array (VLBA) Series: The Very Long Baseline Array consists of ten, 240-ton, 25-meter diameter dish antennas spread across the Western Hemisphere, from Hawaii to St. Croix, Virgin Islands; it is a facility of National Radio Astronomy Observatory.
 Construction began in February, 1986, and was completed in May, 1993.
 This series includes materials on the history, development, and construction of the VLBA.
-Related materials: For other materials on the VLBA see also the Records of the National Radio Astronomy Observatory, the Papers of Marshall H. Cohen, the Papers of Paul A. Vanden Bout, and the Papers of A. Richard Thompson.
+Related materials: See also the working notebooks on VLBA in the Working Notebooks Series below.
+For other materials on the VLBA see the Records of the National Radio Astronomy Observatory, the Papers of Marshall H. Cohen, the Papers of Paul A. Vanden Bout, and the Papers of A. Richard Thompson.

 - VLBA History and Development Unit: This unit contains material on background, early discussions, and planning for the VLBA, design studies and drafts leading to the formal VLBA proposal to the National Science Foundation in 1982, and materials related to the construction process and ongoing planning and design.
 Included are correspondence, memos, reports, notes, reprints, meeting announcements and notes, and material from the 1984 VLBA Review Panel.
 Material is dated 1965-1985.
 Size: 2.0 linear feet.
 Click here for a folder listing, or use the NRAO Archives online catalog to search for specific items or across multiple series/collections.